seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 This is he;
 Who hath upon him still that natural stamp:
-It was wise nature’s end in the donation,
+It was wise nature's end in the donation,
 To be his evidence now.

 **CYMBELINE**
 O, what, am I
 A mother to the birth of three?
-Ne’er mother
+Ne'er mother
 Rejoiced deliverance more.
 Blest pray you be,
 That, after this strange starting from your orbs,
 may reign in them now!
 O Imogen,